Inevitable End

-Inevitable End are a Swedish death metal band from Jönköping, who are signed to Relapse Records.
+Inevitable End are a Swedish death metal band from Jönköping, signed to Relapse Records.

 History

-Inevitable End started out in 2003 as a group that was highly influenced by thrash metal and has evolved over time to be securely rooted in the death metal genre.
-The band released two demos, a self-titled album in 2004 and Reversal in 2006, each consisting of three songs clocking in around fifteen minutes each.
-After a few years of playing thrash metal, the band moved from Jönköping to Gothenburg where they underwent some critical line-up changes.
-With a new solidified line-up consisting of Andres Gerden, Marcus Bertilsson, Johan Ylenstrand, and Joakim Malmborg, the Quartet spent most of 2007 in the rehearsal studio.
-After honing their new sound, the band signed to Relapse Records and started recording for their first full-length debut, The Severed Inception, which would be released March 17, 2009 in North America (March 23 internationally).
+Inevitable End started in 2003, and evolved from thrash metal to death metal.
+The band released two three-song demos, a self-titled album in 2004 and Reversal in 2006, each clocking in around fifteen minutes.
+After a few years playing thrash metal, the band moved from Jönköping to Gothenburg, where they underwent line-up changes.
+With a new line-up of Andres Gerden, Marcus Bertilsson, Johan Ylenstrand, and Joakim Malmborg, the quartet spent most of 2007 rehearsing.
+The band signed to Relapse Records and started recording their first full-length album, The Severed Inception, released March 17, 2009 in North America (March 23 internationally).
 Inevitable End has toured Norway, Finland, Czech Republic and Switzerland, as well as their home country of Sweden.